make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [FragMenthor](https://github.com/FragMenthor) for assisting with support for Fuers video doorbell.
 - [netforceatg](https://github.com/netforceatg) for assisting with support for Arida S7L-2 dehumidifier.
 - [Dungeonkeaper](https://github.com/Dungeonkeaper) for assisting with support for CPVAN CP2W alarm system.
-- [danps1](https://github.com/danps1) for assisting with support for Arlec 10 path lights.
+- [danps1](https://github.com/danps1) for assisting with support for Arlec 10 path lights and contributing support for Dream of You dual lamp.
 - [GianlucaUlivi](https://github.com/GianlucaUlivi) for contributing improvements to Airrobo P20 vacuum.
 - [BevDan](https://github.com/BevDan) for contributing support for EARU EASEM-D multi-circuit power meter.
 - [Felwat](https://github.com/Felwat) for contributing support for TruCool TC1150 air conditioner, Princess Smart Tower fan.